 Democrat: Stephanie Moore*

-Stephanie Moore replaced Carolyn Alford, who retired, having held office since 2006.
-She won the 2014 primary in this majority minority district with 55%.
+Stephanie Moore replaced Carolyn Alford in 2014 in this majority minority district.
 Moore was a Kalamazoo city commissioner and has been convicted of several crimes over the years.
 She allied with Republicans to make Dale Shugars the board chairman for one year and became chair for 2018 herself.

 District 2 [SE Kalamazoo] Safe Democrat

 R12: 0 R14: 29.5 R16: 27.5 Johnson: 33.4 Romney: 28.1 Trump: 25.1

 Incumbent Kevin Wordelman, a union organizer at WMU, won this seat vacated by David Buskirk in 2014.
 He is retiring this year.